RootwireLtd/OpenDocs/docs/sysadmin-guides/windows/inject-drivers-into-windows-iso.md

 Under `C:\WinImg` create four folders:

-- `Drivers` - this is where we'll put the drivres we want to install
+- `Drivers` - this is where we'll put the drivers we want to install
 - `Mount` - this is where we'll mount the install.wim
 - `ISO` - this is where we'll extract the Windows ISO
 - `Export` - this is where we'll save our custom ISO